bobhaffner/open_table_formats/aws_meetup/slides/slides.md

 ---

-## Open Table Formats Intro
+# Open Table Formats Intro

-* The most important tech behind Data Lakehouses
+* The most important thing behind Data Lakehouses
 * A layer that sits on top of object stores that brings database-like features to Data Lakes
 * Delivering on the Data Lake hype
-* Better than Data Lakes for tabular data
 * Cheaper than Data Warehouses

 <!--